idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

 **Being rushed**

+The job hunting process is slow, with lots of unexpected and uncontrollable wait times.
+It takes time to schedule informational, then interviews, then getting news on the offer then negotiating with multiple companies.
+At each of these steps managers and recruiters are busy, on vacation,  etc, etc. If you're being thorough from your first informational to your final offer I'd allocate 3 months.

 - Know your "must be done by" date - don't get stressed over your own fake deadlines.
 - Your "must be done by" date is usually much farther in the future then you think.
+- Your time it takes to get through the process is usually longer then you think (expect 3 months)
 - Space your early interviews wider apart so you have time to correct major interviewing gaps.
+- To speed things up study, and get through your informationals in parallel.

 **Lack of options for next jobs**